 Upon completing a defensive driving course in New Jersey, you will be eligible for a discount on your insurance premiums.
 Typically, drivers who have completed the defensive driving course will receive a 5% discount for three years.
 After three years without any moving violations, you can take the course a second time and receive an additional 5% discount for a total of 10% off your insurance premium.

 In New Jersey, an insurance discount for defensive driving is available to nearly every safe driver.
 Typically, the only requirement is that you do not accumulate four or more points on your license and do not have your license suspended.
 Some insurance companies will require that you meet certain other requirements, including avoiding accidents for a period of time.
 Unlike other states that may limit participation in the insurance discount program to drivers over 55, drivers of all ages in New Jersey can participate to receive a discount.
 However, before enrolling in a defensive driving program to receive an insurance discount, you must first contact your insurance company to verify eligibility.

 Insurance Defensive Driving Courses Available in New Jersey

 New Jersey’s insurance reduction defensive driving course is offered by the same providers as the points reduction defensive driving course.
 The six-hour course includes instruction in defensive driving techniques and safe driving resources.
 This includes curriculum in:

 - courteous driving

 - the importance of avoiding impaired driving, including alcohol or drugs

 - current New Jersey traffic laws and regulations

 Enroll in a New Jersey Defensive Driving Course

 Improve your safety and driving record today by enrolling in a New Jersey defensive driving course.
-Choose from our directory to find a qualified, state approved provider.
+Please choose from our directory to find a qualified, state-approved provider.